machal/cssmine-content/font-face-tipy.md

 … and then you apply it in HTML like this…

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-<p>Grumpy wizards make toxic brew for the <b>evil</b>
+<p>Grumpy wizards make toxic brew for the <b>evil</b> Queen and Jack.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Queen and Jack.

 … the word „evil” will be rendered as bold at first sight, as well as the word „Jack” will be rendered as italic thanks to the italic cut of the `WebFont` family.
-But don't be fooled - this is the case of faux italics and bold cut that the browser tried to render from a normal cut of the font.
+But don't be fooled - this is the case of faux italics and bold cuts that the browser tried to render from a normal cut of the font.

-Pokud všechny tři řezy potřebujete, jediná správná cesta je dodat prohlížeči tři řezy – „normální“, kurzívu a tučný řez — a v CSS deklaraci mu oznámit, který soubor ke které variantě patří.
+If you need all three font cuts, i.e. normal, bold and italic, the only way to achieve this is to declare all three of them — and set a CSS declaration to tell the browser which file is connected to particular font variant.

 Zjednodušeně by to mohlo vypadat takto: